 A great customer service experience must be a high priority on the list of any organization.
 But clunky, inefficient, or outdated methods and technologies employed for customer service can often frustrate, confuse, or inhibit customers.
-Oversights such as this prevent customers from getting the help that they need, and ultimately cost a company time, money, and customer loyalty.
+Oversights such as this prevent customers from getting the help they need and ultimately cost a company time, money, and customer loyalty.
 Luckily, contemporary customer service software provides a user-friendly and intuitive avenue for customers to get in touch with your support staff.

-What is Customer Service Software?
+- What Is Customer Service Software?

 At their core, customer service software are tools and platforms used by customer service and support teams to manage customer requests, complaints, and more.
 They are systems designed to be as simplistic or complex as an organization requires, and should be able to connect customer inquiries across all modes of communication.

-Before we go too deep, let’s briefly talk about the difference between customer service software, and customer relationship management (CRM) software.
+Before we go too deep, let’s briefly talk about the difference between customer service software and customer relationship management (CRM) software.

 While good customer service will help fortify customer relationships, this is not the express purpose of CS software.
 Its job is to help agents deliver customer satisfaction and improve the customer’s experience, building and maintaining customer loyalty through excellent and efficient support.